 While there are about 100 forms of arthritis, the three most common causes account for 95% of all arthritis.
 These are:

 Osteoarthritis – Overview

 There is no known cure for arthritis.
 However, arthritis is usually manageable but can impact your quality of life and includes varying degrees of discomfort and pain.

-With accurate assessment and early treatment, most arthritis sufferers respond effectively to physiotherapy, allowing them to quickly resume pain-free and normal daily living activities.
+With accurate assessment and early treatment, most arthritis sufferers respond effectively to physiotherapy, allowing them to resume pain-free and normal daily activities quickly.